Thomas Tuchel: Reception

 In November 2021, Barney Ronay wrote in The Guardian that "Tuchel's acuity, his tendency in pre- and post-match TV appearances to blurt out original thoughts, to riff on the spot, turning this thing around in his hand, seeing its edges" is a microcosm of his footballing approach.
-Roney also said that Tuchel demonstrates "restless intelligence, [an] obsession with detail, with football as a play of shapes and numbers and ideas".
+Ronay also opined that Tuchel demonstrates "restless intelligence, [an] obsession with detail, with football as a play of shapes and numbers and ideas".
 Gonzalo Castro, who played under Tuchel, said, "[Tuchel] organises everything precisely, down to the last millimetre".
 Tuchel is known as a fierce motivator.
 At Mainz, during a bike tour up a mountain, Tuchel buried the club badge and told the youth team that if they reached the 2009 U-19 Bundesliga final, he would retrieve it; according to under-19 player Konstantin Fring, "We all had goosebumps.
 We would have killed someone for him [when he retrieved it].
 We wanted to win so much.
 And we did".
 Tuchel went on to retrieve the badge.

 Nikolče Noveski, who played under Tuchel and Klopp, said that "for Klopp, creating a positive atmosphere was key.
 Thomas was more interested in the finer details; his preparation for games was unparalleled...
 He is a perfectionist, isn't afraid to challenge people and can be direct despite potential conflict".
 Speaking on his management style, Marcus Bettinelli noted Tuchel emphasises personableness with playing and non-playing staff, saying, "...whether you're the chef, the bin man or gardener [you can] feel the atmosphere.
 He likes to ask how your family are, how you're doing.
 It's small things like that [which] help you feel comfortable".
 Chelsea captain César Azpilicueta said that Tuchel's man management was key in bringing success for Chelsea.
 Sources close to Chelsea noted Tuchel's strong communication skills with players and light tone; to assimilate with the playing squad, Tuchel regularly organised external team outings and activities, including cooking them Weißwürste and pretzels.
 As England manager, Tuchel regularly texted potential call-ups, with discussions ranging the player's recent matches and performances to offering support during a difficult run of form.
+During the 2026 World Cup, he referenced the lesser used members of the England squad as a "special-operations team", who would play with the starters to facilitate certain outcomes.